Translation

 Escribir con caca / Writing with Caca

-An essay on poetics with a long poem by Luis Felipe Fabre
+A bilingual edition of an essay on poetics with a long poem by Luis Felipe Fabre

 Green Lantern Press, 2022